 As the personal representative, avoid paying bills for the deceased yourself, and never commingle your money with that of the estate.
 You have no obligation to personally pay any debt of the deceased unless you were already a responsible party on the account.

 “Any protection a personal representative may have individually goes away if they enter into an agreement to pay the debt of the deceased,” Tabler says.

 Taking care of credit card accounts is just part of the many responsibilities of a personal representative or executor of someone’s estate, but it’s an important one.
-By safeguarding the estate and deceased person’s name from waste and fraud, you are helping to make sure all assets are used the way they are intended, and that future trauma is minimized as much as possible.
+By safeguarding the estate and the deceased person’s name from waste and fraud, you are helping to make sure all assets are used the way they are intended and that future trauma is minimized as much as possible.